MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 - Azure Update Manager
 - Azure Change Tracking and Inventory
 - Azure Machine Configuration
-- Windows Admin Center
+- Windows Admin Center in Azure for Arc
 - Remote Support
-- Advanced Networking
+- Network HUD
 - Best Practices Assessment
+- Azure Site Recovery Configuration

 Azure Change Tracking and Inventory and Best Practices Assessment require a Log Analytics workspace that may incur data ingestion costs.
 While the configuration of Azure Site Recovery is included as a benefit, customers incur costs for the Azure Site Recovery service itself, including for any storage, compute, and networking associated with the service.